StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: -
 - **Default**: 3
 - **Description**: Sets the default number of replicas for each data partition.
 This setting can be overridden by the `replication_num` property when creating a table in StarRocks.
-This setting takes precedence if the `replication_num` property is not specified.
+This setting takes effect if the `replication_num` property is not specified.
 We recommend that you set this parameter to a value less than or equal to the actual number of BE nodes in the cluster.

 ##### enable_strict_storage_medium_check